-Pre-Class: Every week prior to 8PM on Tuesday night, you will be responsible for posting three questions / comments to the course forum.
-Remember: these posts need to be up by Tuesday in order to allow me enough time to review your questions in preparation for Wednesday's class.
+Pre-Class: Every week prior to 5 PM on Wednesday night, you will be responsible for posting three questions / comments to the course forum.
+Remember: these posts need to be up by Wednesday evening in order to allow me enough time to review your questions in preparation for Thursday's class.
 As such, late posts cannot count toward your total of completed assignments.
-These questions/comments should follow one of the following three templates (outlined below) and must include a specific reference (including page #) to the assigned reading.
+These questions/comments should follow the template (outlined below) and each must include a specific reference (including page #) to the assigned readings.
 A complete post must include one question / comment of each type.
 Also, these questions should not already have been posed by someone else in the class (as such, it pays to post early):

 - 1. request for clarification, which clearly points to a specific passage from the week's reading, and explains why it is unclear to you; - a.
-Example:2 Why does Tylor refer to belief in spirits as "animism" (p.
+Example: Why does Tylor refer to belief in spirits as "animism" (p.
 10-11)?
 I'm not clear on the connection between spiritual beings (as he described them) and this term... - 2. analytic question, which addresses a larger-scale conceptual or theoretical issue, either within the writings of the current theorist or between theorists under consideration; - a.
 Example: Tylor's discussion of the "universal state of man" (p.
 6) and his notion that "art and knowledge" are one of the primary points of distinction between cultures (p.
 4) seems fairly forward-looking, especially for a Victorian anthropologist.
 How does one accord such descriptions with the (extremely problematic) notion of "rude races" that he references on page 18? - 3. synthetic question, which proposes a putative connection between this week's reading and prior lectures, readings, or presentations. - a.
-Example: How does Tylor's theory of magic (and its relationship with religion) (pp. 8-10) differ from Frazer's (pp. 40-47)?
+Example: How does Tylor's theory of magic (and its relationship with religion) (pp. 810) differ from Frazer's (pp. 40-47)?

-Participation #2: Definition of Religion
+Participation #2: On Defining Religion (Forum Post)

-In the first week of class, students will be asked to write (and share) a brief definition of religion (between 50 and 200 words).
-Throughout the semester, students will have opportunities to reflect on these definitions, and at the end of the course, the final portfolio assignment will include a reflection question related to them.
-Full marks will be awarded for completion of the exercise.
+In the first week of class, students will be asked to write (and share) a brief forum post on the topic of what it means to define religion (between 50 and 200 words).
+Throughout the semester, students will have opportunities to reflect on this question, and at the end of the course, the final portfolio assignment will include a reflection question related to it.
 Presentations